lizhanmit/learning-notes/spark-note/spark-note.md

 #### Downsides

-If you partition at too fine a granularity, it can result in many small files, and a great deal of overhead trying to list all the files in the storage system.
+If you partition at too fine a granularity, it can result in many small files (**small file problem**), and a great deal of overhead trying to list all the files in the storage system.

 #### Partitioning Rule